-There are many other ways in which you can have your say on issues in North East Derbyshire.
+There are many other ways in which you can have your say on issues in the Bolsover District.
 To find out about the current consultations taking place in your area visit our Ask Derbyshire online consultation site.
 If you want to become a regular member of the Viewpoint Panel then take a look at the Citizens’ Panel page.
 You can also comment on, complain about, or compliment us – for more information visit our Comments, Compliments and Complaints section.

 Engagement is a two-way process, involving interaction and listening, with the goal of generating mutual benefit.
 Our Engagement Plan lists the main engagement activities we intend to deliver over the forthcoming year.
 You can access the Engagement Plan by clicking on the link to the right.

 Ask Derbyshire is a website which provides information on all current, forthcoming and past consultations which we have run.

 The Citizen's Panel consists of approximately 700 local residents who have agreed to give us their views and opinions on important local issues.The Panel receive approximately four questionnaire surveys a year.
 These take on average 10 minutes each, can be sent via freepost of filled in online.
 Panel members can also choose to take part in consultation meetings, interviews and telephone surveys.
 The panel is one way that helps us identify key issues within the community, reduce unnecessary consultation and duplication, evaluate how we provide our services and help transform services in the futureThe Panel receives regular feedback on any issues we have asked about in a newsletter called Viewpoint.
 You can view past Citizens Panel surveys by visiting Ask Derbyshire.If you would like to join the Bolsover District Citizens Panel, please fill in the registration form